acgn-org/onest/README.md

 + A pair of [Telegram apps API credencial](https://core.telegram.org/api/obtaining_api_id).
 + The user account must have already joined the relevant channels.

+At present, an authentication mechanism is not provided.
+It is recommended to use the service within an internal network or implement authentication through a gateway.

 #### 2. Minimum Configuration

 The full configuration can be found [here](#full-configuration).